wildfish/crispy-forms-gds/docs/components/textarea.rst

             widget=forms.Textarea,
-            help_text="Do not include personal or financial information, like your " "National Insurance number or credit card details.", error_messages={
-                "required": "Enter a short description of the problem you " "had making your purchase"
+            help_text="Do not include personal or financial information, like your " "National Insurance number or credit card details.", error_messages={"required": "Enter a short description of your application"}, )
-            },
-        )

         def __init__(self, *args, **kwargs):